How to Handle the Daily Grind as a First Year Associate

 As law students from the class of 2019 get ready to begin their careers as first associates, many of them might be wondering how to succeed in their new positions.
 Here are some tips to help you hit the ground running and kick your legal career off to a good start.

-Interested in being an associate in Atlanta?
+Are you an attorney interested in becoming an associate in Atlanta?
 See the associate job openings that we are looking to fill.
 Be sure to check out the cost of living in Atlanta, GA vs. other cities.

 Find Ways to Make Yourself Useful.